danielcelliot/danielcelliot/README.md

 ### AutoServe

 A web application designed for a local auto-mechanic business.
-Featuring an administrative panel where staff can assign jobs to mechanics, view that status of jobs and prepare invoicing.
+Featuring an administrative panel where staff can assign jobs to mechanics, view the status of jobs and prepare invoicing.
 [Source code](/autoserve/)<br>
 Built using:

 - Apache Tomcat
 - JavaServer Pages
 - Bootstrap CSS
 - Javascript
-- MySQL.
+- MySQL

 ### About Me